Zachary-Wittmann/Zachary-Wittmann/README.md

 ![Zachary-Wittmann's GitHub Stats](https://github-readme-stats.vercel.app/api?username=Zachary-Wittmann&show_icons=true&theme=synthwave)

 ## 📜 Quotes
+> "I ask not for a lighter burden; but for broader shoulders."<br/>— Proverb

 > “If you accomplish something good with hard work, the labor passes quickly, but the good endures; if you do something shameful in pursuit of pleasure, the pleasure passes quickly, but the shame endures.” <br/>— Musonius Rufus

 > “Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for.” <br/>― Epicurus